joerivanveen/wp-reading-progress/readme.txt

 - possibility to use the whole page, not only the article

-- select other (custom) post types you wish the bar to appear
+- select post types you wish the bar to appear, or even individual posts

 - activate reading progress for archive pages (I would leave that unchecked)